vipers-web-design/private-repo-readme/feedverse-README.md

 - :heavy_check_mark: Legal pages, gotta be transparent
 - :heavy_check_mark: Collapse comments on posts on load if there are more than 2 comments
 - :white_check_mark: When someone turns 18, update their age filters automatically
-- :pencil: Proper error messages if a specific action fail
+- :pencil: Proper error messages if a specific action fails
 - :white_check_mark: User search / autocomplete
 - :white_check_mark: Add a "Load More" infinite scroll on the newsfeeds and private messages
 - Post/status updates & comment actions